hmakelin/gisnav/docs/vitepress/docs/hil-pixhawk.md

 - You need the `ssh` server enabled on your companion computer.
 Include your own `ssh` public key in the `~/.ssh/authorized_keys` file on the companion computer to ensure you can `ssh` in.

-- These instructions assume you are using the hostname `jetsonnano` and that your network stack supports mDNS (`.local` domain).
+- These instructions assume you are using the hostname `raspberrypi` and that your network stack supports mDNS (`.local` domain).
 You can edit your companion computer hostname by editing the `/etc/hostname` file.

 - Your simulation host and companion computer must be on the same local network.
 You can e.g. connect them directly with an Ethernet cable.
 You should share internet connection to your companion computer if you connect directly via Ethernet cable and not e.g. via a router.

-#### Connect NVIDIA Jetson Nano and NXP RDDRONE-FMUK66
+#### Connect Raspberry Pi 5 and NXP RDDRONE-FMUK66

-- We connect our development computer to the Jetson Nano over Ethernet.
+- We connect our development computer to the Raspberry Pi over Ethernet.
 This is so that we can upload the containers implementing required onboard services.

 - This board does not have a `GPS 2` port, so we use the `TELEM 1` port typically reserved for MAVLink communication with GCS for the uORB mock GPS messages.